SonOfLope/weather-alert-app/weather-app/README.md

-# Montreal Weather App - Azure App Service Demo
+# Montreal Weather App with Alerting - Azure App Service Demo

 This is a weather application for Montreal built with SvelteKit and deployed to Azure App Service.
+It includes an alerting mechanism that monitors temperature and triggers alerts via an Azure Function when extreme temperatures are detected.

+## Features

+- Real-time weather display for Montreal
+- HTMX-based polling to refresh data every 5 minutes
+- Automatic temperature threshold monitoring:
+  - Cold alert when temperature falls below 10°C
+  - Heat alert when temperature rises above 20°C
+- Integration with Azure Function for email alerting

 ## Setup